 Fees and Gotchas

-Although DCU charges no pre-payment fee or origination fee for PLUS loan refinancing, the interest rate you receive may be higher than 5.99% depending on the repayment term you select.
-The current rates are:
+Although DCU charges no pre-payment fee or origination fee for PLUS loan refinancing.

 Thus you should calculate your potential savings before considering refinancing your PLUS loans.